Deen Castronovo: Journey (1998-2015, 2021-present)

 Castronovo continued to be in various bands along with Schon, from Hardline to Paul Rodgers.
 After a three-year stint with Vasco Rossi, he joined Journey, where he would spend the next 18 years and 5 albums as the drummer, backing and occasional lead vocalist.

-While not the original drummer for Journey, Castronovo is the longest-serving drummer to date, having played on the albums Arrival (2001), Red 13 (2002), Generations (2005), Revelation (2008), Eclipse (2011) and Freedom (2022).

 As a vocalist, he sang "Still They Ride", "Mother, Father" and "Keep On Runnin'" (and on rare occasions, "Faithfully" and "Where Were You") in concert in order to let the main lead vocalists take a break.
 In the studio, he performed lead vocals on "A Better Life" and "Never Too Late" on Generations, as well as "After Glow" on Freedom.

 Castronovo was fired by Journey in August 2015 following a June 2015 domestic violence arrest.
 He was replaced by Omar Hakim on the band's 2015 tour, with longtime drummer Steve Smith subsequently rejoining the band.

 In July 2021, Schon confirmed Castronovo's return to Journey as a second drummer alongside Narada Michael Walden.
 Following Walden's departure from the group in 2022, he became the sole drummer once again, though they both still appear on Freedom.

 Soul SirkUS (2004-2005)

-After the Planet Us project did not produce an album, Neal Schon was determined to see the material he had written come to life.
-At the 2004 annual NAMM Show in Los Angeles, Schon met up with Jeff Scott Soto and tested the waters with a jam session.
-While in Los Angeles, Schon also attended a showcase featuring Marco Mendoza.
-Inviting Soto, Mendoza and Castronovo to join him, the new band, Soul SirkUS, began rehearsing and eventually recorded 11 songs for their debut album, World Play.
+Castronovo was invited by Neil Schon to join the band Soul SirkUS.
+The band began rehearsing and eventually recorded 11 songs for their debut album, World Play.
 Although all the foundation tracks on the album were originally written for Planet Us, only one completed song from that band was used for Soul SirkUS debut.

-In early 2005, with a completed album titled World Play (the "black sleeve" version) the band was ready to tour, but Castronovo fell ill due to extreme exhaustion.
+In early 2005, with a completed album titled World Play (the "black sleeve" version), the band was ready to tour, but Castronovo fell ill due to extreme exhaustion.
 Soon after, Castronovo bowed out of Soul SirkUS based on his doctor's recommendation and was replaced by Australian drummer Virgil Donati.

 Ultimately there were three editions of the album.
 The Black Sleeve version was the original with Castronovo drumming, the Green Sleeve version was an American edition remastered, the Yellow Sleeve had two versions: a European edition of remaster that included a bonus DVD, and a Japanese edition of the remaster included a bonus track.
-The Black Sleeve version is the only one with Castronovo.
+The Black Sleeve version is the only one in which Castronovo appears.